Stochastic Normalized Gradient Descent with Momentum for Large-Batch Training: Stochastic Normalized Gradient Descent with Momentum

 \section{Stochastic Normalized Gradient Descent with Momentum}

-In this section, we propose our novel methods, called stochastic normalized gradient descent with momentum~(SNGM), which is presented in Algorithm~\ref{alg:sngm}.
+In this section, we introduce our novel method, called stochastic normalized gradient descent with momentum~(SNGM), and present it in Algorithm~\ref{alg:sngm1}.
 In the $t$-th iteration, SNGM runs the following update: